- Deal alert: For a limited time, get 40% off your first month of service with Sling TV.

 The third option is Sling Orange + Blue, a combination of the first two plans, for $40 a month.

-If you’re looking for the local broadcast channels, several are included with the Sling Blue package, but you’re probably better off buying a digital antenna for a lifetime of free over-the-air TV.
+If you’re looking for the local broadcast channels, FOX and NBC may be included in the Sling Blue package, but you’re probably better off buying a digital antenna for a lifetime of free over-the-air TV.

 Sling Orange restricts users to a single stream, while Sling Blue allows you to watch on three screens at a time.